 Social Login (OAuth)

-Social login (OAuth) allows users to sign in to your application using their existing accounts from popular platforms like Google, Facebook, or GitHub.
-Instead of creating a new account, users can simply click a button to authenticate using their social login credentials.
-This provides a seamless login experience while maintaining security through OAuth protocols.
+Social login (OAuth) allows users to sign in using their existing accounts from popular platforms such as Google, Facebook, or GitHub.
+Instead of creating new credentials, users simply click a provider button and authenticate through OAuth.

 Social Login (OAuth) with Flows